Clinical Services for Speech, Language, and Pathology

 - Strain/effort to produce voice

-- Pain in neck while speaking
+- Pain or discomfort in neck while speaking

 Common voice disorders are: